eric8395/Housing_Market_Linear_Regression/README.md

 The training R2 and test R2 are very close to one another.
 This is good, and proves the validation process performed leading up to this point was very accurate.

-Additionally, the RMSE difference between the testing and training set is about $9,000.
-Meaning that the model is about $9,000 off from the testing set.
+Additionally, the RMSE on the testing and training set is about $131,000.
+Meaning that the model's predictions have a margin of error of about $131K.

 ### Highest Priced Zipcode Areas
 Since we know that zipcode is a big predictor in this model, I was curious about which zipcodes can we expect to see the highest home prices.